RAHB-REALTORS-Association/chat2gpt/README.md

 ## 👷 Development

-The `test_server.py` script included in this repository serves as a lightweight, local development server for Chat²GPT.
+The `server.py` script included in this repository serves as a lightweight, local development server for Chat²GPT.
 This enables you to test new features, debug issues, or get a firsthand experience of the chatbot's capabilities without deploying it to a production environment.
-Running the test server starts a web service that you can access at [http://127.0.0.1:5000](http://127.0.0.1:5000).
+Running the server starts a web service that you can access at [http://127.0.0.1:5000](http://127.0.0.1:5000).

 ### Ubuntu 🤓